XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

 ## 💵 Constants

-Inside our `contract XRC20Token` We will instantiate `name`, `symbol` and `decimals` as public variables, a private `_totalSupply` that will be used on our `totalSupply()` method later on and two mapping variables `balances` and `allowances`, that are key/value variables that maps user balances and approved spending allowances to other user tokens:
+Inside our `contract XRC20Token` We will instantiate `name`, `symbol` and `decimals` as public variables, a private `_totalSupply` that will be used on our `totalSupply()` method later on and two mapping variables `balances` and `allowances`, that are key/value variables that maps user balances and approved spending allowances to other users:

 ```solidity
 // SPDX-License-Identifier: MIT